fipu-lab/biomed-agent-linker/helpme_notes.md

 All configuration remains in `main.py` in the `CONFIG` dictionary, making it easy to adjust settings without diving into implementation details.

-### Thread Safety

-The file I/O operations in `utils.py` use thread locks to ensure thread safety during concurrent operations.

 ### Progressive Saving

 The refactored code maintains support for progressive saving of results, which is useful for long-running evaluations that can be resumed if interrupted.